 Streaked petals open like water lilies in Herman Melville’s Garden.
 A sperm whale dives with skin like striated ice.
 Barnacles cling to a shell.
 And they are all made of glass.
-Three internationally known artists — Kelly O’Dell, Raven Skyriver and Paul Stankard — sculpt plant life and sea life in a new show at the Schantz Gallery.
+Three internationally known artists — Kelly O’Dell, Raven Skyriver and Paul Stankard — sculpt plant life and sea life in a show at the Schantz Gallery in Stockbridge.

 On the West Coast, Skyriver and O’Dell live and work near the ocean in Washington state, shaping sea turtles and salmon and the spiral fossils of ammonites that swam in the open sea more than 65 million years ago.

 On the East Coast, Stankard has transformed paperweights into a high art, a swarm of bees in a glass globe.

 “Each person brings a magical response, an intelligent response,” Stankard said, talking by phone from his studio in New Jersey.

 “Glass is the most common man-made material,” he said.
 “It goes back 5,000 years … but only in the last 50 to 60 years has it had a fine art expectation” — not useful but beautiful, expressing an idea.